Questions? Call us today!

 7.5

-If you do not pay us for the Services when you are supposed to as set out in clauses 13 and 14, we may suspend the Services with immediate effect until you have paid us the outstanding amounts (except where you dispute an invoice under clause 13.7).
-We will contact you to tell you this.
-This does not affect our right to charge you interest under clause 13.6.
+If you do not pay us for the Services when you are supposed to as set out in clauses 14 and 15, we may suspend the Services until you have paid us the outstanding amounts (except where you dispute an invoice in good faith under clause 16.5).
+We will give you advance notice before suspending the Services for non-payment.
+This does not affect our right to charge you interest under clause 16.3.

 7.6